High-Performance Tensor Contraction without Transposition: The Traditional Approach

 The range of values $c+d\cdot n_{c}+b\cdot n_{c}n_{d}$ for $(c,d,b)\in n_{c}\times n_{d}\times n_{b}=2\times3\times3$ is simply the ordered range of values $0\le\bar{I}<n_{\bar{I}}$ for $n_{\bar{I}}=n_{c}n_{d}n_{b}=18$, thanks to column-major ordering.
 When multiple indices may be collapsed into the range of a single contiguous index, they are said to be \emph{sequentially} \emph{contiguous}.
 Similarly the range $a+e\cdot n_{a}$ for $(a,e)\in n_{a}\times n_{e}=6\times4$ is identical to $0\le\bar{J}<n_{\bar{J}}=n_{a}n_{e}=24$, and the possible values of $f$ are trivially the range $0\le\bar{P}<n_{\bar{P}}=n_{f}=4$.
 Furthermore, since the value of the combined index $\bar{I}$ is the same for identical values of $c$, $d$, and $b$ in both the $\mathscr{A}$ and $\mathscr{B}$ tensors, they may both be addressed by the same \emph{linearized index }$\bar{I}$, and the same is true of $\bar{J}$ and (trivially) $\bar{P}$ as well.
 Thus, the tensors $\mathscr{\tilde{A}}$, $\tilde{\mathscr{B}}$, and $\mathscr{\tilde{C}}$ are \emph{structurally equivalent }to matrices $\tilde{A}$, $\tilde{B}$, and $\tilde{C}$ that are $n_{\bar{I}}\times n_{\bar{P}}$, $n_{\bar{P}}\times n_{\bar{J}}$, and $n_{\bar{I}}\times n_{\bar{J}}$, respectively.
 The tilde denotes that the tensor is compatible with a matrix layout and vice versa.
 The tensor contraction is also \emph{functionally equivalent }(i.e. it results in the same values in the same locations in memory) to the matrix multiplication,

 Thus, the tensor contraction may be accomplished by simply performing a matrix multiplication with the proper parameters.
-This is possible whenever the indices in each of the bundles $I$, $J$, and $P$ in the general tensor contraction definition are sequentially contiguous and identically ordered in each tensor (assuming general column-major storage; the value of the linearized index must simply be the same for identical values of the tensor indices in both tensors in the general case)--both conditions together forming the condition of \emph{linearizabilit}y--so that they may be replaced by linearized\emph{ }indices $\bar{I}$, $\bar{J}$, and $\bar{P}$ in a matrix multiplication, where the over-bar denotes linearization.
+This is possible whenever the indices in each of the bundles $I$, $J$, and $P$ in the general tensor contraction definition are sequentially contiguous and identically ordered in each tensor (assuming general column-major storage; the value of the linearized index must simply be the same for identical values of the tensor indices in both tensors in the general case)\textendash both conditions together forming the condition of \emph{linearizabilit}y\textendash so that they may be replaced by linearized\emph{ }indices $\bar{I}$, $\bar{J}$, and $\bar{P}$ in a matrix multiplication, where the over-bar denotes linearization.

-But what about out original tensor contraction?
+But what about our original tensor contraction?
 In that case, it is easy to see that the indices are not sequentially contiguous (for example $b$ does not follow $d$ in $\mathscr{C}$), nor are they identically ordered in all cases (for example, $b$ is ordered before $c$ in $\mathscr{C}$, but $c$ is before $b$ in $\mathscr{A}$).
 In this case, the tensors may be \emph{transposed} (reordered) in memory such that the indices become sequentially contiguous and may be linearized.
 Using our example, we may copy the elements in $\mathscr{A}$ to their corresponding locations in $\tilde{\mathscr{A}}$, and the elements in $\mathscr{B}$ to $\tilde{\mathscr{B}}$, perform the matrix multiplication, then copy the resulting elements of $\tilde{\mathscr{C}}$ to their final locations in $\mathscr{C}$.
-This approach is commonly termed the TTDT (transpose-transpose-{\tt DGEMM}-transpose) approach, after the {\tt DGEMM} matrix multiplication function in BLAS.
-In general, if we define the tensor contraction operation as in (\ref{eq:gen-contraction}) then we may implement TTDT using the algorithm in \figref{TTDT}, assuming that the temporary tensors $\mathscr{\tilde{A}}$, $\tilde{\mathscr{B}}$, and $\mathscr{\tilde{C}}$ are stored in general column-major order.
+This approach is commonly termed the TTGT (transpose-transpose-{\tt GEMM}-transpose) approach, after the {\tt GEMM} matrix multiplication function in BLAS.
+In general, if we define the tensor contraction operation as in (\ref{eq:gen-contraction}) then we may implement TTGT using the algorithm in \figref{TTDT}, assuming that the temporary tensors $\mathscr{\tilde{A}}$, $\tilde{\mathscr{B}}$, and $\mathscr{\tilde{C}}$ are stored in general column-major order.